 - 3. Financial Implications

-- 3.1 The current CPCA MTFP has an approved funding of £150,000 to be spent this financial year.
+- 3.1 The current MTFP has a capital budget of £500k subject to approval, one of the options being put to TIC is to approve £150,000 of this to be spent this financial year and the balance slipped into 2023-24.
+If the project is paused pending further work on EACE then the £500k capital allocation would be slipped into 2023-24

 - 4. Legal Implications

 - 4.1 None.

 - 5. Public Health Implications

 - 5.1 None.

 - 6. Environmental and Climate Change Implications

 - 6.1 There would be both Environmental and Climate change benefits from the Snailwell loop and its reliant EACE project.
 By opening up additional rail paths to the region for both passengers and freight services this would reduce road traffic.

 - 7. Other Significant Implications

 - 7.1 There are no known significant implications at time to preparing this paper.

 - 8. Appendices

 - 8.1 Exempt Appendix 1 Secretary of State for Transport Grant Shapps MP Letter: EACE.

 - 9. Background Papers

 - 9.1 None